xzg3417/EE1301_Project_Standalone/README.md

 **NOTES**

+- Gemini
   - Fix state diagram parsing error in Mermaid
     - Replaced literal colons (:) with HTML entity #58; in the "TRACK" command label.
     The literal colons were conflicting with Mermaid's syntax separators, causing the graph rendering to fail.
     - ai -> local & fix -> review & learn => easier to solve similar issues
+- Jules
+  - PR - Fix sampling bias in source estimation #19
 - Vector Math Verification: The `atan2` formula for converting 0-North coordinates was verified using AI to ensure the $90^\circ$ offset logic was correct.

 **TODO**